defold/doc/docs/en/manuals/camera.md

 end
 ```

+Keep in mind that the values `action.screen_x` and `action.screen_y` from `on_input()` should be used as arguments for this function.
 Visit the [Examples page](https://defold.com/examples/render/screen_to_world/) to see screen to world coordinate conversion in action.
 There is also a [sample project](https://github.com/defold/sample-screen-to-world-coordinates/) showing how to do screen to world coordinate conversion.

 ::: sidenote
 The [third-party camera solutions mentioned in this manual](/manuals/camera/#third-party-camera-solutions) provides functions for converting to and from screen coordinates.